 ‘Cauda enquina’ can be translated from Latin origin as ‘horse’s tail’.
 This relates to the anatomy involved – the spinal cord descends and eventually flares out into many nerve branches, emulating a horse’s tail.
 This collection of nerves is known is the Cauda Equina.
 The spine is separated in different sections with 29 vertebrae (spinal bone) in total.
 It is comprised of the cervical (neck), thoracic (middle back), lumbar (lower back) and the sacrum (tail bone).
 At each vertebra, a nerve branches out from the spinal cord and supplies an area in the body with sensation and muscle power.

 The spinal cord ends, and the caudal nerve roots start approximately between the 12th thoracic vertebrae and the 1st Lumbar vertebrae.
 This collection branches out more and more as it reaches the bottom of the spine and into the legs (Delong, Polissar & Neradilek, 2008).
 The cauda equina nerve roots are responsible for muscle power of the lower limbs and sensory innervation of the saddle area.
-They also responsible for voluntary control of the external anal and urinary sphincters.
+They are also responsible for voluntary control of the external anal and urinary sphincters.

 Cauda equina syndrome occurs when there is compression of the spinal cord and/or the nerve/nerve roots in the lumbar spine.
 The most common cause is through disc herniation, accounting for approximately 45% of CES cases (Rider & Marra,2019).